 There are general porosity and air space percentage ranges for soilless media in commercial ornamental production.
 On average, media has a “normal range” with a total porosity of 75-95%, air space of 10-30%, and container capacity of 65-80%.
 The recommended air-space range varies by crop: propagation mix should have 10-15% air space, general greenhouse production media should have 15-25% air space, and perennial mix should have no more than 25% air space.

 Pores are the spaces between the solid components of the medium.
 Most soilless growing media contains 60% to 80% total pore space.
 Pore size determines the rate of drainage and gas exchange.
-The size and distribution of pores is one of the most critical factors in developing a growing medium with optimum physical characteristics.
+The size and distribution of pores are the most critical factors in developing a growing medium with optimum physical characteristics.
 The amount of air and water pore space is determined by particle size.
 Larger or coarser particles have a greater percentage of air pore space, while smaller or finer particles have a greater percentage of water pore space.
 Adequate distribution of large and small pores is essential.

 A mix containing coarse particles has fewer but larger pores.
 Large pores permit air to reenter the medium following irrigation.
 On average, most mixes contain 10% to 30% air following irrigation.
 Despite losing more water more quickly, larger pore spaces offer plants more available water at watering time.